-Adrienne finds herself in limbo and while trying to find answers, she is joined by Matteo.
+Adrienne (Sienna Miller) finds herself in limbo and while trying to find answers, she is joined by Matteo (Diego Luna).
 The couple has to “relive and renegotiate their past in order to face an uncertain future” according to writer-director Tara Miele.

 This is when things go crazy because as Adrienne loses her sense of reality, so does the plot.
 The timeline jumps back and forth between the past, present, and future.
 The couple travels back to their memories – a spin on the “Eternal Sunshine of the Spotless Mind” with a touch of “Stay” – to resolve their issues.

 Unfortunately, audiences are bound to get lost in a muddled narrative.
 The movie jumps between a haunted thriller and relationship drama, then betrays its own story.
 After going through mental gymnastics the plot settles on the obvious question – is Adrienne dead or not?

 It’s all so tedious and repetitive that it requires you to jump through different hoops before getting to an ending that you already know the answer to.
 The movie’s creative take on the “in-between” becomes a conventional love story.

 Wander Darkly is based on writer-director Tara Miele’s own experience with a car accident.
 This no doubt helped the film map an emotional journey.
 But it’s hard to connect with as the movie wanders in circles and stumbles towards its conclusion.